VahaC/CoffeeRecipeManager/README.md

 ## Fault Handling

-If any fault sensor turns `on` during brewing:
+If any fault sensor turns `on` during brewing (e.g. water empty, tray full):

-1. Recipe stops immediately
+1. Recipe **pauses** immediately
+2. `sensor.coffee_recipe_status` → `waiting_fault_clear`
-2. Persistent notification appears in HA
+3. Persistent notification appears in HA: ⚠️ *Recipe paused — fix the issue and brewing will resume automatically*
-3. Mobile push sent (if configured)
+4. Mobile push sent (if configured)

+Once the fault is resolved (sensor turns `off`):

+1. Integration detects the change automatically
+2. Waits 2 seconds for the machine to stabilise
+3. **Restarts the current step** from the beginning (re-selects drink, re-starts machine)
+4. Sends a ✅ *Fault resolved.
+Resuming recipe...* notification
-4. `sensor.coffee_recipe_status` → `error` with fault description
+5. `sensor.coffee_recipe_status` → `running`

-After you fix the fault, you can restart the recipe manually.
+> You can call `coffee_recipe_manager.abort_recipe` at any time to cancel instead of waiting.

 ## Notes